 Switching bank accounts got a whole lot easier on 16 September 2013 thanks to the Current Account Switch Service (CASS), brought in by regulators in a bid to boost competitiveness within the banking sector.
 Plus, there are now genuine incentives to change your bank or building society.

-Previously switching current accounts was seen as a nightmare, taking up to 30 days to complete, plus there was little incentive to do so.
+Previously, switching current accounts was seen as a nightmare, taking up to 30 days to complete, and there was little incentive to do so.
 It is perhaps unsurprising that consumers have typically only switched their bank once every 16 years.
-Yet banks are the number one source of complaints to the Financial Ombudsman.
+Yet banks are the biggest source of complaints to the Financial Ombudsman.

 Switching current accounts is now quick and easy

 Under the Current Account Switch Service, consumers are able to choose the date on which they want to transfer their current account and the whole process will not take more than 7 working days.
 Direct debits and standing orders will also be automatically transferred across to your new account, as will any payments sent to the old account (for a period of 13 months).
 If any payments are missed, they will guarantee to reimburse you in full.